My name is Hashimoto’s. I’m an invisible autoimmune disease that attacks your thyroid gland causing you to become hypothyroid.

 I took energy from you, and gave you exhaustion.

-I can take good sleep from you and in its place, give you brain fog and lack of concentration.
+Good sleep?
+I can take that from you.
+In its place I’ll give you brain fog and lack of concentration.

 I can make you want to sleep 24/7, and I can also cause insomnia.

 I can make you tremble internally or make you feel cold or hot when everyone else feels normal.